WeblateOrg/weblate/docs/admin/install/docker.rst

     You can define settings before or after the import statement above to determine which settings take precedence.
-Settings defined before the import statement can be overriden by environment variables and setting overrides defined in the data volume.
-Setting defined after the import statement cannot be overriden.
+Settings defined before the import statement can be overridden by environment variables and setting overrides defined in the data volume.
+Setting defined after the import statement cannot be overridden.

     You can also go further.
 For example, you can reproduce some of the things that ``weblate.docker_settings`` `does